Human-Compatible/monorepo/README.md

 We are a company of entrepreneurs and software engineers who are a part of the story of helping humanity deploy AI safely.

-We build and deploy current state of the art in safe AI for **you** and your company.
+We build and deploy the current state of the art in safe AI for **you** and your company.

 We equip and support the entrepreneurs and software engineers of today and the future with the skills and tools required to build their own companies, that